eworm-de/pacredir/README.md

 available in local network - and is skipped after just three misses.

-This new feature is not configurable at runtime, so rebuilding `pacman` with this patch is the only way to make things work with `pacredir`.
+This new feature is not configurable at runtime, so rebuilding `pacman` with one of the following patches is the way to make things work with `pacredir`.

+### Disable server error limit

+This is the simplest workaround - just disable the server error limit.

     --- a/lib/libalpm/dload.c
     +++ b/lib/libalpm/dload.c